 The book of Acts describes the birth and formation of the church, God’s heavenly people.
 That the church could come into being and be formed, is the impressive result of the work of the Lord Jesus as described in the Gospels.
 The coming into being and the formation happen because God the Holy Spirit comes to live in the church.

 The church consists of all those who have turned to God with confession and repentance about their sins.
 They have accepted the Lord Jesus as Savior with their hearts in faith and acknowledge Him in the practice of their lives as Lord (Rom 10:8-10).
 That people is a heavenly people, connected with a Lord in heaven and a future in the Father’s house.

 In Acts we see how this people of God is becoming more and more manifest in a world in which they are, but where they are not part of and do not belong to (Jn 17:16).
 The history of this people is determined by the Holy Spirit in this book of the Bible.
-That is why the call, as it used to sound from the top of the rocks over Israel, can now sound to the church unchanged from the high, where the Lord Jesus is now: ‘Behold, a people.’
-If we accept the teaching of this book, we will wholeheartedly agree.
+That is why the call, as it used to sound from the top of the rocks over Israel, can now sound to the church from the high, where the Lord Jesus is: ‘Behold, a people.’
+If we accept the teaching of this book, we will wholeheartedly agree to this.

 Ger de Koning